paopao74cn/InMOS-DW/README.md

 ## Website editing

 To edit files on the website, you can clone the repository to your local drive, or edit the files using the online editing interface.
-Email mborrus@stanford.edu for editing permisions.
+Email nikud@stanford.edu for editing permisions.

 ## To Post a Job
 1. Navigate to DataWaveProject.github.io/content/Jobs/